-Individual and small group Clinical Counselling Supervision over course of placement semester.
+Individual and small group Counselling Clinical supervision.

 2. What level is this course?

 300 Level (Graduate)

 Demonstrating coherence and breadth or depth of knowledge and skills.
 Independent application of knowledge and skills in unfamiliar contexts.
 Meeting professional requirements and AQF descriptors for the degree.
 May require pre-requisites where discipline specific introductory or developing knowledge or skills is necessary.
 Normally undertaken in the third or fourth full-time study year of an undergraduate program.